-Your landlord has a duty to register your deposit with a tenancy deposit scheme in order to protect it.
+Your landlord has a duty to register your deposit with a deposit protection scheme (DPS) in order to protect it.
 If your landlord hasn’t protected your tenancy deposit correctly, you could claim it back.

-The TDS would act as a sort of insurance in case you have breached your tenancy agreement.
+The DPS would act as a sort of insurance in case you have breached your tenancy agreement.
 However, you may be able to claim against your landlord if:

-- Your landlord did not register your deposit with a TDS
+- Your landlord did not register your deposit with a DPS

 - The deposit was not returned or was unfairly taken from (more on this below)